Shalvey

 Shalvey faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.6%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 7.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 34.3% of residents aged 15+ holding them, including advanced diplomas (8.0%) and certificates (26.3%).
-Educational participation is high, with 36.5% of residents currently enrolled in formal education, comprising 15.7% in primary, 12.4% in secondary, and 2.7% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 7.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
+Trade and technical skills are prominent, with 34.3% of residents aged 15+ holding vocational credentials - advanced diplomas (8.0%) and certificates (26.3%).

-Educational participation is notably high, with 36.5% of residents currently enrolled in formal education.
+Educational participation is high, with 36.5% of residents currently enrolled in formal education.
 This includes 15.7% in primary education, 12.4% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education